 Know your Kinks

 Whether you're on the end of a fist, peeking through a keyhole or harnessed in all your leather glory, you'll need to negotiate consent, stay safe and look after each other.
-Explore around below to find out more!
+Explore below to find out more!

 Remember that we’re talking mainly about HIV below – keep in mind STIs like chlamydia, gonorrhoea, syphilis, herpes, and HPV, as well as hepatitis C and B. Some of these often don’t have obvious symptoms, so keep up a regular STI testing schedule and be extra careful with sharing toys or play that draws blood.